 creating backups on paper.
 Note that exporting a secret key can be a

-security risk if the exported keys are sent over an insecure channel.
+security risk if the exported keys are send over an insecure channel.

 The second form of the command has the special property to render the secret part of the primary key useless; this is a GNU extension to OpenPGP and other implementations can not be expected to successfully import such a key.
-Its intended use is in generating a full key with an additional signing subkey on a dedicated machine.
-This command then exports the key without the primary key to the main machine.
+Its intended use is to generated a full key with an additional signing subkey on a dedicated machine and then using this command to export the key without the primary key to the main machine.

 Import/merge keys.
 This adds the given keys to the keyring.
 The fast version is currently just a synonym.